puppetlabs/puppetlabs-peadm/documentation/add_replica.md

 - **Type:** `Peadm::SingleTargetSpec`
 - **Description:**
-  The hostname and certname of the primary Puppet server .
+  The hostname and certname of the PE primary server.

 ### `replica_host`